 2. Vacation With Your Family.

-Use the summer months to spend time with your family.
+Use the summer slump to spend time with your family.
 Go on an extended vacation.
 Unwind from the grind of full-time ministry.

 Healthy families create healthy churches.
 And because organizational health flows from the top-down, the health of your family shapes the health of your church.

 3. Read Books you Wouldn’t Normally Read.